danielvarcas/nc-knews/README.md

 DELETE /api/articles/:article_id/comments/:comment_id
 ```

-- should delete the given comment by `comment_id`
+- deletes the given comment by `comment_id`
-- should respond with an empty object
+- responds with an empty object

 ```http
 GET /api/users
 ```

-- should respond with an array of user objects
+- responds with an array of user objects
-- each user object should have
+- each user object has
   - `user_id`
   - `username`
   - `avatar_url`